billvaglienti/ProtoGen/README.md

         TELEMETRY            //!< Regular elemetry packet
     }packetIds;

+Enum tag attributes:

+- `name` : gives the typedef name of the enumeration

+- `comment` : Gives a multi-line line doxygen comment wrapped at 80 characters that appears above the enumeration.

+###Enum : Value subtag attributes:

+The Enum tag supports Value subtags; which are used to name individual elements of the enumeration.
+Attributes of the Value subtag are:

 - `name` : gives the name of the enumeration element.
 This is the name that will be referenced in code.

 - `value` : is an optional attribute that sets the value of this enumeration element.
 If value is left out the element will get its value in the normal C language way (by incrementing from the previous element, or starting at 0).
 Note that non numeric values may be used, as long as those strings are resolved by an include directive or previous enumeration.